 Together, Chipyard and FireSim bridge the gap between open-hardware and architecture research, automating many common tasks of architecture and VLSI researchers in a single, easy-to-use platform.

 No prior experience with FireSim/Chipyard/RISC-V/Chisel is necessary.
-To follow along with the tutorial on the EC2 instances we provide (in-person attendees only), users will need to bring a laptop with an ssh client installed.
+To follow along with the tutorial on the EC2 instances we provide, attendees will need to bring a laptop with an ssh client installed.
 Users may want to consider installing mosh (https://mosh.org/), a reliable ssh-client replacement.
 Our EC2 instances will also support connecting via mosh.

 Thanks to the following sponsors for their generous support in running this tutorial: